vitejs/vite/packages/plugin-legacy/README.md

   The query is also [Browserslist compatible](https://github.com/browserslist/browserslist).
 See [Browserslist Best Practices](https://github.com/browserslist/browserslist#best-practices) for more details.

-  If it's not set, plugin-legacy will load [the browserslit config sources](https://github.com/browserslist/browserslist#queries) and then fallback to the default value.
+  If it's not set, plugin-legacy will load [the browserslist config sources](https://github.com/browserslist/browserslist#queries) and then fallback to the default value.

 ### `polyfills`